What we know about Israel’s allegations against UN staffers in Gaza | KRDO

 What are the allegations?

-Neither Israel nor UNRWA have specified the nature of the alleged involvement of UNRWA employees in the events of October 7, nor did they specify the number of employees allegedly involved.
+Details remain scant.
+Neither Israel nor UNRWA have specified the nature of the alleged involvement of UNRWA employees in the events of October 7.

 UNRWA Commissioner-General Philippe Lazzarini has said he received “information about the alleged involvement of several employees.”
 To protect the agency’s ability to deliver humanitarian assistance in Gaza, he decided “to immediately terminate the contracts of these staff members and launch an investigation in order to establish the truth,” according to a statement.